Opening Hours Open 7 days a week

 If your order ends at a fixed time (‘time-limited’), you can make your own Child Arrangements Agreement afterwards without mutual consent and without involving the court.

-There will normally be more than one court hearings for the Child Arrangements Order and each hearing is slightly different.
-At the first hearing, the family court will be focused on understanding what issues are in dispute and working out the next steps to take before a decision is taken.
+There will normally be more than one court hearing for the Child Arrangements Order, and each hearing is slightly different.
+At the first hearing, the family court will focus on understanding the issues in dispute and working out the next steps before a decision is taken.
 The court will try to encourage the parties to resolve the matter by agreement.
-If this is the case the court will convert the agreement into a consent order and this will end the case.
+If this is the case, the court will convert the agreement into a consent order, and this will end the case.

 If agreement cannot be reached and the case progresses, further court hearings may be required at which the court may consider evidence from CAFCASS and the more detailed facts of the case.
-This could include a Fact Finding Hearing or a Dispute Resolution or Review Hearing.
+This could include a Fact Finding Hearing, a Dispute Resolution Hearing, or a Review Hearing.
 It is usual for both parents to give evidence if the case proceeds to a Fact Finding Hearing.
-A significant amount of information will be gathered for a final hearing and both parents will usually give evidence at that hearing along with CAFCASS or other experts, if involved.
+A significant amount of information will be gathered for a final hearing, and both parents will usually give evidence at that hearing, along with CAFCASS or other experts, if involved.

-An Intermim Child Arrangements Order is a temporary Order, put in place for example to return the child to the care of one parent or to make sure some contact is taking place, while further court hearings take place.
-The term interim order refers to an order issued by a court during the pendency of the litigation.
+An Interim Child Arrangements Order is a temporary Order put in place, for example, to return the child to the care of one parent or to ensure some contact is taking place while further court hearings take place.
+An interim order is an order issued by a court during the pendency of litigation.

 Parents do not always agree on child custody, especially after a contested divorce or difficult separation.
-A Child Arrangements Order provides clarity, legal certainty, and ensures the welfare of the child is prioritised.
+A Child Arrangements Order provides clarity and legal certainty, ensuring the welfare of the child is prioritised.

 Common reasons to apply include: